 Depending on the date that the clerk selects, then, the parties could, under the contemplated rule modifications, end up having a little extra breathing room on filing the brief.
 The matter was on the agenda for this month’s Rules Committee meeting; while affirmatively requiring notice seems like a no-brainer correction, stay tuned to see if the shifting due dates make their way into the 187th Rules Committee Report to the Court of Appeals.

-Silverman Thompson Slutkin & White, LLC has a robust appellate practice, with former Court of Appeals Judge Joe Murphy as a member.
-Erin Murphy, a prominent practitioner, and Chris Mincher, who clerked for Judge McDonald on the Court of Appeals, are also members of the firm.
+Silverman Thompson Slutkin & White, LLC has a robust appellate practice, with former Court of Appeals Judge Joe Murphy as a member and Chris Mincher, who clerked for Judge McDonald on the Court of Appeals, are also members of the firm.
 Please contact any of them for further information at (410) 385-2225.